micahredding/notes/docs/notes/Notes for Researchers on Christian Transhumanism.md

     - Particularly by bioengineering the elimination of animal suffering and predation.
     - (This often draws on biblical imagery, such as lions and lambs lying down together.)
     - A prime example of this is David Pearce, co-founder of the World Transhumanist Association.

-**Christian Transhumanism can be defined as *the ethical use of science and technology to transform the human condition, as exemplified by discipleship of Christ*.**

 In the above framework, Christian Transhumanism can thus be understood as: